 Most VoC programs have enough data to drown their internal clients.
 Many VoC owners find it hard to strike a balance between how much data their internal clients can consume and how much they can understand.

 The data seems simple when you’re close to it, but for your business stakeholders who see it infrequently, or those who lack a quantitative mindset, the prospect of processing that amount of information can be overwhelming.
 They might even act like they completely grasp what you’re sharing because their insecurities prevent them from admitting they don’t.

-To make the data accessible for them you need a one- page (preferably PowerPoint) dashboard containing only the Key Performance Indicators (KPIs) that correlate to the business outcomes they care about.
+To make the data accessible for them, the key voice of the customer tool you need is a one- page (preferably PowerPoint) dashboard containing only the Key Performance Indicators (KPIs) that correlate to the business outcomes they care about.
 Keep in mind that your initial dashboard may be based on a hypothesis that has yet to be proven.
 A streamlined dashboard should contain only your “hallway metrics.”
 Hallway metrics are the KPIs that you could communicate to describe

 Employees really don’t know what you do or why you do it

-Like a brand, you and your VoC program have recognition, perceptions, image, and a promise.
+Like a brand, you and your voice of the customer program have recognition, perceptions, image, and a promise.
 And like any good brand manager, you need to actively manage those brand dimensions.
 Starting with awareness, how many of the right people know what your program does?
 If they know what your program does, are their perceptions accurate?
 Are they positive?
 Make sure your internal clients understand what you do and why you do it.

 Stakeholders don’t understand how VoC connects to their role

 If you want change to happen, you’ve got to sell your service, particularly to your leaders (CXOs and department heads).
 There are two key concepts that these stakeholders need to understand before they’ll buy into your CX vision.
 First, they need to understand what CX is, and then they need objective, financially focused evidence to convince them it’s important.